NickySystem/TinyTechnoPL/README.md

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
-Please keep in mind this is amy first project.
+Please keep in mind the scope of the project is intended to be tiny.

 ## License